 If you are a church or religious organisation who would like to share more stories and images about the work of MAF, then in this section you can find ready-written material, prepared by the MAF UK News team, for you to download and use.

 Our quarterly Prayer Diary includes daily prayer needs, photos and themed scriptures to equip you in intercession.
 As an extra bonus, the Prayer Diary comes with our Flying for Life Magazine - full of up to date stories from the countries in which we serve.

 MAF can be a tricky organisation to get your head around.
-It's next to impossible to sum up in a sentence exactly what we do.
-The reason for this, is that what we do differs from country to country.
+One of the reasons for this is that what we do differs from country to country.